-Most of my experiences with RSTS have been with versions 5 and 6 on a PDP 11/45.
-So I thought that it would be nice if I could set up a RSTS V5 or V6 system for my PDP 11/70 emulator.
+Most of my experiences with RSTS were programming in BASIC on versions 5 and 6 using a PDP 11/45.
+So I thought that it would be nice if I could install either of RSTS/E V5 or V6 on my PDP 11/70 emulator.
 I assumed that this would be a simple enough task.

 I looked around and managed to find a V6C installation tape for download at RSTS.ORG.
 Interestingly I could find no other V5 or V6 distributions anywhere.
-I did find some old postings from other people who expressed a similar desire to find one.
+I did find some old postings from other people who were also looking for these.

 I grabbed the V6C tape from RSTS.ORG and began an install it to an RK05 disk image using SIMH.
 It let me initialize the disk but when I went to copy files to disk it failed with a disk index error as below:-

-From this I assumed that I was doing something wrong.
-I checked the installation manual and the examples showed nothing different to what I was doing.
-I also experimented with doing things in a different order, different types of output disk, and different SIMH machine configurations.
-None of the things I tried seemed to work.
+I assumed that I was doing something wrong so I checked the installation manual and looked at the examples, but found nothing different to what I was doing.
+I experimented with doing things in a different order, different types of output disk, and different SIMH machine configurations.
+None of the things I tried would work.

 I contacted Brett Bump from RSTS.ORG and asked about the error.
 He advised that the tape copy I was using had always had this problem, as far back as 1984 when it generated the same error on a real PDP 11/45.
 Ouch!

-I then repeated my earlier web searches for a RSTS V5 or V6 distribution or disk image.
+I then repeated my earlier web searches for a RSTS V5 or V6 distribution or a disk image.
 Nothing.
-In deperation I posted to alt.sys.pdp11 and asked if anyone out there had one.
+In deperation I posted to alt.sys.pdp11 and asked if anyone else knew where to find one.
 To date I still have had no response.
 I also noticed a photo of a DECTape V6 distribution at the Wolford Witch Project, so I fired off an email to ask about obtaining a copy of that, but sadly no response.
 Even if there was still an intact tape somewhere there was probably going to be a real battle to find any hardware to read it.

-Reconsidering the one distribution tape I had I wondered if the tape problems could be minor - perhaps with just a bit or two flipped.
+Reconsidering the one distribution tape I had I wondered if the tape problem could be minor - perhaps just one or two bits flipped.
 I thought if I looked at the code maybe I could see if there was an obvious problem, and even if not perhaps I could work around the fault and manually cause it to copy the files I needed.
 After all it only had to successfully install RSTS once.

 I wondered if I could work around the problem by using a RSTS V7 installation to read the RSTS V6 tape, after all RSTS V7 is the closest thing I could find to the failing code.
 I tried a number of test set ups but this approach never looked like working.

-Going back to debugging the failing V6 code I managed to find the command dispatch routine - this was important for understanding what the code was trying to do.
+Going back to debugging the failing V6 code I managed to find a command dispatch routine - this was important for understanding what the code was trying to do.
 Here I could see where a different routine was being called for each of the possible installation commands.
 Using this it was possible to trace and compare the operation of each individual command.
 Most work by calling a common subroutine with a differnt parameter block.
-Oddly the failing copy routine did not use the common subroutine.
-The command dispatch is implemented as a JMP instruction to index into a jump table using R0 as an offset for each different command:-
+Oddly the failing routine did not call the common subroutine.
+Installation command dispatch is implemented via a JMP instruction into an index table using R0 as an offset for each different command as below:-

-During my code exploration I had disassembled a lot of code and it occured to me to try searching for a subroutine which seemed to have similar input registers and do similar initialization to the working disk initization routine.
-I found one - which was similar enough that it even called some of the same subroutines, including one to get the date and time.
-This is something that some of the other commands like disk INitialise and COpy do.
+During my code exploration I had disassembled a lot of code and it occured to me to try searching the code for a subroutine which seemed to have similar input registers and do similar initialization to the working disk initization routine.
+I found one which was similar enough that it even called some of the same subroutines, including one to get the date and time.
+This is something that other commands like disk INitialise and COpy also do.
 However there was nothing to reference this orphaned code, and in any case it would not run successfully when I tried to manually execute it.

-A few days later I was tracing the code again and determined that the disk COpy routine really started to go wrong when it jumps to an address at 124000.
+A few days later I was tracing the code again and determined that the disk COpy routine really started to go wrong when it jumps to address 124000.
 The code there immediately expects to use register R4 which has not previously been initialized.
 I experimented with various options, maybe R4 was supposed to be a different register, or perhaps address 124000 was corrupted with the lower byte being zeroed.
 After playing around with various permutations I realized that the code I had earlier suspected of being the COpy code was located at address 123000, exactly one tape block in length away.
-I immediately grabbed a binary file editor and inserted a dummy tape block before the code at 123000 -which relocated it in memory to address 124000.
+I immediately grabbed a binary file editor and inserted a dummy tape block before the code at 123000 - relocating it to address 124000.

 Below is the beginning of code for disk INitialise which works and which is similar in function to disk Copy: